taiman9/Machine-learning/linear-regression/README.md

+# Linear Regression with and without L2 regularization using Python 3

+## Description

-In this project, I implement an experimental evaluation of linear regression on the Athens houses dataset, and on an artificial dataset with and without L2 regularization using Python3.Please view the **Implementation** section in *linear-regression.pdf* for project details and *Report.pdf* for implementation results.
+In this project, I implement an experimental evaluation of linear regression on the Athens houses dataset, and on an artificial dataset with and without L2 regularization using Python 3.
+Implementation details are given below and can be found in the *Implementation* section in **linear-regression.pdf**.
+Please view the **Report.pdf** file for implementation results.

 ## Implementation